 Sea Life Charlotte-Concord Aquarium, Charlotte

 Sea Life Charlotte-Concord Aquarium is visually captivating.
-With all the show-stopping aesthetics, like underwater tunnels, sparkling pools, touch tanks brimming with stingrays and vibrant lighting, this marine adventure will capture the attention of both kids and adults from start to finish.
+With all the show-stopping aesthetics, like underwater tunnels, sparkling pools, touch tanks brimming with Sea Stars, Pencil Sea Urchins, Hermit Crabs, Shrimp and Slipper Lobsters, this marine adventure will capture the attention of both kids and adults from start to finish.
 Like many aquariums, guests can add on cool behind the scenes experiences, to get a closer look at the daily lives of both animals and employees.

 North Carolina Museum of Natural Sciences, Raleigh